EngosSoftware/wasmarin/BULK_MEMORY_PROPOSAL.md

 > [!NOTE]
 > During execution, when the `memory.copy` instruction is encountered,
-> the number of bytes to be copied is at the top of the stack.
+> the number of bytes to be copied is placed at the top of the stack.

 ### TableInit